QTraceHelp/Help/users.md

 Complete the following steps to edit details for a User:

+1.

+1.

+1.

 ### Delete User

 Complete the following steps to delete a User:

+1.

+1.

+1.

 ### Restore Deleted User

+Complete the following steps to restore a deleted User: